lonnieraymccollister/astrotools/README.md

 # astrotools
  Used to view objects like Messier - 87.
-Removes symetric light from galaxy etc.  Find the centroid of the star ---> galaxy and crop the object to a square making certain the centroid is in the exact center of the image and the image has an odd number of pixels. step 1
+Removes symetric light from galaxy etc.  Find the centroid of the star ---> galaxy and crop the object to a square making certain the centroid is in the exact center of the image and the image has an odd number of pixels(H121-W121). step 1
 ((python astrotools.py) or (astrotools.exe(windows10/11))) 1 luminance.png
 create csv img_pixel.csv